Praqma/helmsman/docs/desired_state_specification.md

 Optional : No.

-Purpose: defines the Helm repos where your charts can be found.
+Synopsis: defines the Helm repos where your charts can be found.
 You can add as many repos as you like.
 Public repos can be added without any additional setup.
 Private repos require authentication.

 > AS of version v0.2.0, both AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).